christ66/cobertura/README.markdown

 Code in the net.sourceforge.cobertura.javancss package is Copyright (C) 2000 Chr.
 Clemens Lee   <clemens a.t kclee d.o.t com>

+### version 2.0.2:
+	* Compiled code using source and target of java 5.
+	* Fixed sensitive test units.

 ### version 2.0.1:
 	* Fix a problem that occurs if class version lower than 49.